ES-DOC/esdoc-technical/docs/index.md

 ## Archives

 Ultimately the ES-DOC eco-system serves to facilitate the creation of CIM compliant documentation.
 Once created they may be [archived](https://github.com/ES-DOC/esdoc-archive) thereby being eligible for processing by upstream applications such as search engines & documentation viewers.

+## Libraries

+Two core standalone python libraries, pyessv & pyesdoc, underpin ES-DOC the upstream tooling chain.
+They are at the core of the entire tooling eco-system.

+## Web APIs

+Open web APIs have been built using both the libraries & archives.
+The APIs are consumed from both front-end and command line applications.

+## Front Ends

+Several user facing front end applications are available to end users.
+They are constructed using javascript & CSS frameworks.
+They consume data pulled from the web API's.